SanderVocke/shoopdaloop/README.md

 ![build](https://github.com/sandervocke/shoopdaloop/actions/workflows/build_and_test.yml/badge.svg)
 [![Docs](https://github.com/SanderVocke/shoopdaloop/actions/workflows/docs.yml/badge.svg)](https://github.com/SanderVocke/shoopdaloop/actions/workflows/docs.yml)

-# ShoopDaLoop
+# ShoopDaLoop - Limitless Live Looping

-ShoopDaLoop is a live looping application with a few DAW-like features.
-It offers clips/loops in a grid-style layout, aimed at free-form "jamming" and pre-scripted looping sessions.
+ShoopDaLoop is an cross-platform advanced live looping application.
+It offers intuitive looping of audio+MIDI clips in a grid-style layout and some DAW-like features for sequencing.

+It is designed for both free-form jamming (solo or together) and pre-scripted looping sessions.
+In principle, live performance is a good use-case, although it is not battle-tested and stable enough yet to recommend that at this point.

 [Documentation](https://sandervocke.github.io/shoopdaloop/) lives here.

 > :warning: **There is no release yet.
 This is in pre-alpha.
 All there is to see on this repo is a preview of things to come.**

-The main intended use is for quickly expressing musical ideas without needing to record full end-to-end tracks for a whole song.
-It makes for a fun way to jam by oneself.

-Live performance could also be a good use-case, although it is not battle-tested and stable enough yet to recommend that.

 For currently open known issues, check the GitHub Issues page.